pestrela/music/traktor/README.md

 ## How to manage your collection using operating systems folders and without DJ playlists (ie, using only Finder, Windows Explorer, etc)

 My multi-genre, large collection is organized on OS folders (Operating System folders), instead of Playlists.

 This is to be independent of any possible DJ software, and also itunes.
 I find A LOT easier just to have many Windows Explorer windows open, plus logically group and sub-group files on folders on the folder tree.

 Because of this is use the “explorer” node of the DJ programs all the time instead of DJ playlists.

 My workflow is fully automated:
 	 b) I change filenames continuously to correct artist/title.
 I use MP3tag_scripts to a) capitalize the names (format is “ARTIST1 ft.
 ARTIST2 - Capitalized Title - Remix” and b) rename the internal tags  [1].
 	 c) Traktor mass-relocate finds files everywhere by AUDIO-ID (ie, content).
 This is much superior than rekordbox and others [2].
 	 d) I made a custom python script that duplicates cues of the duplicated files inside the Traktor collection.nml [1].
 This is comparable to [3].
 	 e) I use DJCU+RECU/Rekordbuddy2 to generate the rekordbox.xml file.
 This is done inside a MacOS VM [4] [5].
 There were some manual steps, so I made a script to convert the filenames [1].
 A Windows-only alternative is [6]
    f) I only need playlists for CDJs.
 To make playlists, I mass-convert all folders to itunes playlists, recursively.
-Mac version is [7]; Windows version is [8].
+Mac version is [7]; A windows version is [8].
 Then I do the usual rekordbox step to prepare USBs pens.

+references:
 	[1] My scripts: https://github.com/pestrela/music_scripts
 	[2] AUDIO_ID: https://www.mail-archive.com/mixxx-devel@lists.sourceforge.net/msg05061.html
 	[3] Duplicate tool: http://www.flowrl.com/librarian/